 MCC Program Overview

-The Optical Systems Technology program at MCC offers a two-year associate degree track and a one-year certificate in specialty skills areas including Optics manufacturing, testing, and electro-optics applications.
+The Optical Systems Technology program at MCC offers a two-year associate degree track, a one-year certificate, and micro-credentials in specialty skills areas including Optics manufacturing, testing, and electro-optics applications.
 You’ll gain relevant Optics entry-level experience on state-of-the-art fabrication and measurement equipment and enter the workforce fully prepared.

 And your degree path doesn’t have to stop there — MCC offers a 2+2 degree program with leading universities in the country for you to continue on and receive a bachelor’s degree at considerable cost savings.